AbdelrahmanShaheen/CSE312-Java-lab-project/README.md

 # Airline reservation system
 ## About
-- An Airline Management System is a managerial software which targets to control all operations of an airline.
-Airlines provide transport services for their passengers.
-They carry or hire aircraft for this purpose.
-All operations of an airline company are controlled by their airline management system.
+The Airline Management System is a Console App solution for airline operations. it provides full control over flight schedules, passenger reservations, and flight information management.
+Developed as part of a college course, the project was made using java and OOP.

 - Note: The main user for the system is an admin(he can do all operations in the system).